One of the talks that I give is staying close to your kids as they get older.

-This is what I lay at night thinking about, what I'm excited to try new techniques for, and what I wake my husband, Jason, up to discuss.
+This is what I lay at night thinking about, what I'm excited to test new techniques for, and what I wake my husband, Jason, up to discuss.

-I think that understanding the foundation of how and why relationship building with our kids and teaching them about the online world intersect is the most important and effective thing that parens and teachers can learn.
+I think that understanding the foundation of how and why relationship building with your kids and teaching them about the online world intersect is the most important and effective thing that you can learn.

-My focus today in this article is how to teach our kids about the online world in a positive and relationship boosting way.
+My focus today in this article is how to teach your kids about the online world in a positive and relationship boosting way.

 Let's dig in.